solid/authentication-panel/oidc-authentication.md

 desktop, inside a web browser, or on other devices).

-The client is an [entity] in its own right, possessing an [identifier], and in some cases, a corresponding [controller document] containing client metadata.
+The client is an [entity] in its own right, possessing an [identifier], and in some cases, a corresponding [identifier document] containing client metadata.

 ##### requesting party
 An [entity] (natural or legal person) that uses a [client] to seek access to a